 The Himalayan Primrose is a type of flowering plant that can be found in the alpine regions of Upper Mustang.
 These flowers have bright pink or white petals and are known for their fragrant scent.

 Upper Mustang is home to a diverse range of animal species, including mammals, birds, and insects.
-Visitors to the region may have the opportunity to spot a variety of animals along the trekking trails in September.
+Furthermore, visitors to the region may have the opportunity to spot a variety of animals along the trekking trails in September.

 Here are some of the animals that can be seen during the Upper Mustang trek in September: